Techartflowio/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 **DepthStencil**

 Unity reserves the four highest bits of this render target to mark the Material type.
-See also [URP Pass tags: UniversalMaterialType](../urp-shaders/urp-shaderlab-pass-tags.md#universalmaterialtype).
+Also check [URP Pass tags: UniversalMaterialType](../urp-shaders/urp-shaderlab-pass-tags.md#universalmaterialtype).

 For this render target, Unity selects either the `D32F_S8` format, or the `D24S8` format depending on the platform.